 - Rise of Australian, Chile and Italian wine

-New trend: consumers have been expanding their repertories to all type of wines including sparkling wine.
+New trend: consumers have been expanding their repertories to all types of wines including sparkling wine.

 - 46% of wine consumers bought their wine from online stores